NodokaOnGithub/Nodoka/README.md

 * [**osu!**](https://osu.ppy.sh/users/13378004)

+If any of the skin links dont work, just ask me on discord!
+(9rh)

    I doubt anyone is gonna look but if you are...

    thank you <3